EuclidProtocol/docs/docs/Euclid Smart Contracts/Escrow.md

 ## Query Messages
 :::note
-We will only go through the queries for this contract, as users are not allowed to execute any messages on the Escrow contract.
+We will only go through the queries for this contract, as users are not allowed to execute any messages on the Escrow contract directly.
 :::
-List of queries that can be performed on the VLP contract.
+List of queries that can be performed on the Escrow contract.

 ### TokenId
 Queries the token Id of the token being held in the escrow.